 In an attempt to shed light on the original findings, other researchers recruited 42 men and gave them ZMA supplements or a placebo, and instructed them to take the capsules before going to bed each night for 8 weeks.
 During that time, the men also performed a progressive strength training program.
 These investigators reported that the vitamin and mineral supplement did not raise total or free testosterone or IGF-1 levels.
 Likewise, there were no significant improvements in muscle strength either.

-A major drawback to this study however was that it did not use the original ZMA formula.
-Instead, a different dietary supplement called Z-Mass was used.
-While the Z-Mass supplement did contain similar amounts of vitamin B6, zinc, and magnesium, it also contained other ingredients such as L-Dopa, potassium, and Mucuna pruriens (velvet bean) which, in theory, may have interfered with the results.
+A major drawback to this study, however, was that it did not used a dietary supplement called Z-Mass instead of the original ZMA formula.
+While the Z-Mass supplement contained similar amounts of vitamin B6, zinc, and magnesium, it also contained additional ingredients such as L-Dopa, potassium, and Mucuna pruriens (velvet bean), which, in theory, may have interfered with the results.

 Study 3